 Is the Xbox One a gaming console or an entertainment media center?
 At the Xbox One’s unveiling at the 2013 Electronic Entertainment Expo, all of Microsoft’s talking points were focused on music, movies, and Skype.
 Microsoft’s message was loud and was clear, gaming wasn’t a priority for the Xbox One.

-When launching the Xbox One, Microsoft went out of their way to snub gamers.
+When launching the Xbox One, Microsoft went out of its way to snub gamers.
 Gamers weren’t a part of their messaging or marketing for the Xbox One at all.
 So should it come as a surprise that gamers didn’t embrace the Xbox One?

 Microsoft has since shifted tactics and is now trying to connect with gamers.
 If you watched any of the 2014 World Cup games then you might have seen an Xbox One ad featuring the character Jesse Pinkman from the hit American TV show Breaking Bad.
 But this might be too little too late.

 Gaming isn’t always about the console.
 Sometimes the controllers and accessories are just as important.
-The joystick (Magnavox Odyssey, 1967), steering wheel (Gran Trak 10, 1974), laser gun (Shooting Gallery, 1968; NES Zapper, 1984), trackball (Centipede, 1981), and DualShock Analog Joystick (PlayStation One, 1997) are just some of the items that have revolutionized the gaming experience.
+The joystick (Magnavox Odyssey, 1967), steering wheel (Gran Trak 10, 1974), laser gun (Shooting Gallery, 1968; NES Zapper, 1984), trackball (Centipede, 1981), and DualShock Analog Joystick (PlayStation One, 1997) are just some of the controllers that have revolutionized the gaming experience.

-Microsoft’s Kinect, is a motion and audio sensing input device for Xbox and Windows.
+Microsoft’s Kinect is a motion and audio sensing input device for Xbox and Windows.
 It was first introduced in November 2010 in an attempt to broaden Xbox 360’s audience beyond its typical gamer base.

 The concept behind Kinect is fantastic.
 Voice and gesture control is definitely the wave of the future.
 Gaming gestures made the Nintendo Wii a huge hit and every smartphone now has voice control like the iPhone’s Siri.
 However, how Kinect was integrated into the Xbox is where Microsoft failed.
 According to Alex Kipman, the Microsoft employee who incubated the project, Kinect was originally planned to have its own microprocessor capable of performing complex operations, like skeletal mapping.
 But the dedicated processor was removed before Kinect’s release in 2010.
 So how does Kinect function without a dedicated processor?
 It can’t.
 Kinect has to steal processing power from the processors in the Xbox.
 According to Alex Kipman, the Kinect system consumes about 10-15% of Xbox 360’s computing resources.